Italian public holidays 2024

 Ellie Whyte

 There’re plenty of national and regional holidays throughout Italy, thanks to its rich cultural and religious heritage.
-As an expat, it’s super helpful to keep these dates handy, not only to plan your holidays but also to know when to avoid going to the local shops or offices.
+As an expat, it’s helpful to keep these dates handy to plan your holidays and know when the local shops or offices will be closed.
 For instance, August is a terrible month to book appointments because nearly half the country will be on vacation.

 Find out below which holidays are celebrated in Italy and when.
-You can bookmark this article to quickly refer to the dates or find out how to celebrate the Italian holidays like a local.
+You can bookmark this article to check the dates and learn how to celebrate the Italian holidays like a local.

 How many holidays does Italy have?

-There’re 12 national holidays in Italy.
-It’s worth knowing that for most of Italy’s public holidays, government offices, post offices, museums, and shops will be closed or have reduced hours.
+Italy has 12 national holidays.
+It’s worth knowing that for most of Italy’s public holidays, government offices, post offices, museums, and grocery stores will be closed or have reduced hours.
 Public transport will often operate, but there’ll be fewer trains, buses, metros, or trams.
-So plan your travel in advance, using one of the public transport apps.
+So plan your travel in advance using one of the public transport apps.

-Besides these 12 national holidays, you’ll notice lots of Italians take the month of August off as it’s their summer break.
-It can be frustrating if you don’t plan well because you’ll struggle making appointments, for example at a hairdresser or at the post office.
+Besides these 12 national holidays, you’ll notice lots of Italians take time off in August as it’s their summer break.
+It can be frustrating if you don’t plan well because you’ll struggle to make appointments, for example, at a hairdresser's or post office.

 Additional holidays for students